 Crowds have always been drawn to New Orleans for sporting events.
-Though the Mercedes-Benz Superdome may be the most famous of New Orleans’ sporting venues, there are plenty other spaces, historic and modern, to catch the best action in sports.
+Though the Caesars Superdome may be the most famous of New Orleans’ sporting venues, there are plenty other spaces, historic and modern, to catch the best action in sports.

-Built in 1975 and renovated in 2006, the Mercedes-Benz Superdome remains the most recognizable fixture on the New Orleans skyline.
+Built in 1975 and renovated in 2006, the Caesars Superdome remains the most recognizable fixture on the New Orleans skyline.
 At 273 feet high, with a roof measuring 9.7 acres, the Dome has a seating capacity of 76,468.
 And here’s some fun trivia: The original turf for Superdome was called Mardi Grass.

 In addition to being the home of the New Orleans Saints, the Dome has hosted Super Bowls, NCAA Men's Final Fours and college football national championship games.